 The goal is that my profiles exist as a model for safe and appropriate use of social media.

 "This is the future of America," I write every year.
 "This genuine approach to using technology to meet fundamental processes of life hits the same needs as always; the physical, mental, and social need for well-being is ever-present.
 It's the how, that changes.
 With the evolving world of technology, even the internet and social media will look different in years to come."

 And so, here we are.
 Living in the future of your 8th grade experience, the present constantly becoming our past.

 I still teach at Scullen Middle School in Naperville, Illinois, in the same classroom in which you sat back in 8th grade.
 Some assignments and activities stick around, others have run their course so that new ideas, articles, and video clips can suit the ever-changing teenage life.

 In personal news, life continues to change.
-I now have another daughter, who just turned two, and she joins her two older siblings in the goofy Todnem household.
-We also have one more on the way to join the ranks in August.
-A baby boy who I can't wait to meet... and eventually make fun of in my class discussions :)
+I now have another son, who just turned 9 months, and he joins his three older siblings in the goofy Todnem household.

 I continue to write as well as teach.
 My love of writing was in bloom well before I thought I'd become a teacher, and I constantly challenge myself with weekly prompts to allow for personal creativity and provide an outlet for my many thoughts on life.
 I've even taken the plunge and started writing a novel.
 Read all about that decision to "bite the bullet."

-If you received your letter, you'll see my personal note and links to social media, and you'll also see I included a sticker to remind you of our Sticker Wall activity that we always did.
+If you received your letter, you'll see my personal note and links to social media, and you'll also see I included a sticker to remind you of our Sticker Wall activity that we always did in 8th grade.
 Remember, you were motivated enough to put stickers on a wall...haha.
 That means, with the right motivation, you can do anything in life.
+So get to it.

 After all, life isn't about finding yourself, life is about creating yourself.